klust/LUMI-BE-training-materials/docs/intro-evolving/08-Binding.md

 used by Slurm at the task level and can be used by the OpenMP runtime to further limit thread migration.
 It works through affinity masks which indicate the hardware threads that a thread or process can use.
-There is also a third mechanism provided by the ROCm<sup>TM</sup> runtime to control which GPUs can be used.
+There is also a third mechanism provided by the ROCm(tm)) runtime to control which GPUs can be used.

 Some of the tools in the `lumi-CPEtools` module can show the affinity mask for each thread (or effectively the process for single-threaded processes) so you can use these tools to